fredrikheden/summarytable/Readme.md

 * **cellRowHeaderStyle** - the css style of the row header (the first column).
 * **cellRowDataStyle** - the css style of the row data columns header (all columns except the first one).
 * **format** - optional formatting that should be applied to the whole row when rendered.
 E.g. "#,0" and "0.0 %;-0.0 %;0.0 %".
+* **hideForColumns** - if the refName of the columns is listed here the column will display a blank value.
+* **directColumnRef** - optional property that, when used, will replace a specific column value with another column value.

 ### Define header row style - `headerRow`
 #### Example